-Rafael Dallinha, also known as “Rafinha” within the Brazilian jiu-jitsu community, is a black belt under the illustrious Rodrigo Medeiros from the world-famous Carlson Gracie “BJJ revolution Team”, who also worked extensively with Demetrius Ramos in Tucson.
+Rafael Dallinha, also known as “Rafinha” within the Brazilian jiu-jitsu community, is a black belt under the illustrious Rodrigo Medeiros from the world-famous Carlson Gracie “BJJ revolution Team”.
 In 2017 Rafael founded a new jiu-jitsu team named =RADA= Jiu-Jitsu

 Rafael Dallinha Jiu-Jitsu